samlaubscher/Bristol-Blackbook/README.md

 I chose the name Bristol Blackbook as the blackbook is famously where graffiti writers practice their work, and often they collect the tags and works of other graffiti writers in these books when they meet others.
 For a graffiti writer, blackbooks are a good way of personally archiving a section of their history in graffiti, they capture the artists works permanently, their progression, and they often hold the memory of all artists that have contributed to the book.

+There could be potantially multiple target markets for this website including:
+  - Users interested in graffiti.
+  - Users not interested in graffiti but wanting to check it out.

+The site is built to be inclusive, meaning all users have the potential to gain value from having access to the site.

 ### 1.2 Project Goals

 The purpose and goals of this project are to: